watchiot/watchiot-docs/README.md

 Watchiot Docs
 ----------------

-This project is using Jekyll and Twitter Bootstrap to render the documentation **Watchiot** site.
+This project is using Jekyll and Twitter Bootstrap to render the **Watchiot** documentation Api site.

 [http://docs.watchiot.org/](http://docs.watchiot.org/)